 In general, the larger the dog, the shorter the time it is expected to live.
 Small dogs and cats generally tend to live into their late teens, while a Great Dane may be lucky to make it to nine.

 Most pets are considered to be senior at around seven years of age.
-Understanding this can help you to take a more proactive approach to your pet’s wellness care.
+Understanding this can help you to take a more proactive approach to your pet’s senior wellness care.

 Caring for Your Aging Pet